jimmycgz/stream-ai-apigee/README.md

 # gpt-bot

 ## Architecture
-* Run Chatbot as container on an ubuntu 20 VM using api of GPT 3.5
+* Run Chatbot as a containerized API server on Ubuntu 20 VM using GPT 3.5
 * Expose the service via public ip
 * Stream by Apigee X proxy

 ## Step 1: Running in Docker